 A right minded leader makes inspirational choices

-This means that we have to be more conscious of the choices we are making.
+We have to be more conscious of the choices we are making.
 Our choices stem from two paradigms.
 One is the mind of the ego.
-When we are making choices from an ego paradigm the characteristics of our choices are cloaked in fear, scarcity, specialness, entitlement and a victim mentality for example.
+When we are making choices from an ego paradigm the characteristics of our choices are cloaked in fear, scarcity, specialness, entitlement and a victim mentality.
 The other is the mind of our higher self.
 When we are making choices with this paradigm, they are characteristically, loving, win/win, from a position of strength, equality, happiness, and joy based.
-We all use these two minds sometimes, although we are often not aware of it
+We all use these two minds sometimes, although we are often not aware of it.

 The higher mind